rasheeddo/ATCart-Delivery/README.md

 ## Dependencies
 * momo binary file from [here](https://github.com/shiguredo/momo/releases)
-* maestro servo controller from [here](https://github.com/FRC4564/Maestro) to control a door
+* download maestro servo controller from [here](https://github.com/FRC4564/Maestro) to control a door
-* dronekit to communicate to Ardupilot `pip3 install dronekit`
+* download dronekit to communicate to Ardupilot by `pip3 install dronekit`, and don't forget to add youself to dialout group by this command
+	* `sudo usermod -a -G dialout <username>`
 * YDLidar TG30 to send distance data to Ardupilot for object avoidance [here](https://github.com/rasheeddo/testYDLidar)
 * better to make a usb udev rules for each device
-	* `udevadm info --name=/dev/ttyUSBx --attribute-walk` check on idVendor and idProduct
+	* from this command `udevadm info --name=/dev/ttyUSBx --attribute-walk` check on `idVendor` and `idProduct` on very first
-	* create rule by `sudo touch /etc/udev/rules.d/99-usb-serial.rules`
+	* create rules file by `sudo touch /etc/udev/rules.d/99-usb-serial.rules`
-	* put this content in the file, change the symlink name to what your device name
+	* put this content in the file, change the symlink name to what your device name, and edit `idVendor` and `idProduct` to your device
 		```
 		ACTION=="add", ATTRS{idVendor}=="xxxx", ATTRS{idProduct}=="xxxx", SYMLINK+="u2d2"
 		ACTION=="add", ATTRS{idVendor}=="xxxx", ATTRS{idProduct}=="xxxx",  SYMLINK+="usb_uart"
 		ACTION=="add", ATTRS{idVendor}=="xxxx", ATTRS{idProduct}=="xxxx",  SYMLINK+="ydlidar"
 		```
 	* reload rule by `sudo udevadm control --reload-rules`
-	* `sudo reboot`
+	* `sudo reboot` to make it effective.

 ## Run
 1. You will need to start two pair of /dev/pts/x port by using a scripts `1st_socat.sh` and `2nd_socat.sh` .
 First pair, `/dev/pts/0` and `/dev/pts/1` would be used wiht momo camera and console data channels.
 Second pair, `/dev/pts/2` and `/dev/pts/3` would be used for momo gamepad data channel.
 Once the pseudo ports are available, we can start three of momo with the correct serial port string.